-Dr. Joon Yun is President and Managing Partner of Palo Alto Investors, LLC, a hedge fund founded in 1989 with $2 billion in assets invested in healthcare.
+Dr. Joon Yun is President and Managing Partner of Palo Alto Investors, LLC, a hedge fund founded in 1989 with $2.4 billion in assets under management and invested in healthcare.
 Board certified in radiology, Joon served on the clinical faculty at Stanford from 2000-2006.
 Joon has served on numerous boards, and he is currently a trustee of the Salk Institute.
 Joon is a member of the President's Circle of the National Academies of Sciences, Engineering, and Medicine.
 Joon has published dozens of patents and scientific articles.
 Joon and his wife Kimberly launched the $1 million Palo Alto Longevity Prize in 2013 to reverse the aging process and recently donated $2 million to launch the National Academy of Medicine Aging and Longevity Grand Challenge.
 Fun fact: Joon has been going to Burning Man consecutively for the past 18 years.

 Dr. Joon Yun at Exponential Medicine 2016

 “We can think about healthcare as something that expands the GDP.”
 Learn more about my thoughts on healthcare as an enabler in this Bloomberg Business interview.